scpederzani/proxy_syste_modelling_workshop_2025/index.md

 output: html_document
 ---

 We will discuss Bayesian proxy system modelling of karst systems and stalagmite records and work on individual small projects.
+The workshop will take place in the Geology & Geophysics, Fredrick Albert Sutton Building.
+See bewlo for more information on [how to get there](#location).

 The workshop will start out with one day of lectures introducing fundamental concepts, which we will start applying in practical coding exercises on Day 2.
 See the full schedule [below](#schedule).